-PhD students in our programs are paid through either of two ways.
-First-year students, as a Predoctoral Fellows (Fellows), will receive stipend.
-Fellows are paid from Dean's funds, institutional/departmental money, training grants, or outside fellowships.
+PhD students in the Coordinated Doctoral Programs in Biomedical Sciences are paid through either of two ways.
+First-year students, as a Pre-doctoral Fellows (Fellows), will receive stipend.
+First-year Fellows are paid by the Vagelos Institute with a \$125 million gift from Roy'54 and Diana Vagelos.
 Students in their second-year and beyond will be appointed as Graduate Research Assistants (GRAs).
-Students paid on federal research grants, sponsored projects, or institutional/departmental money will be appointed as full-salary GRAs.
-Students on training grants or outside Fellowships will be appointed as \$0-salary GRAs and receive stipend.
+Students paid on federal/private foundation research grants, sponsored projects, or institutional/departmental money will be appointed as full-salary GRAs.
+Students on training grants or Fellowships will be appointed as \$0-salary GRAs and receive stipend.

-First-year PhD students will receive a stipend of \$47,137 and PhD student in second-year and beyond will receive a salary/stipend of \$48,080 (prorated) for 7/1/2024 - 6/30/2025.
+The annual stipend/salary cycle is between 7/1 - 6/30.
+First-year PhD students will receive an annual stipend of \$47,137 for the fall and spring semesters (9/1/2025 - 6/30/2026, prorated).
+PhD student in second-year and beyond will receive an annual stipend/salary of \$48,080 for 7/1/2025 - 6/30/2026 (prorated).